wanburana/AT82.01-brain-project-group-4/README.md

 ## Week 6 progress
 - Creating STFT + CNN Network for DEAP Valence and Arousal (Sunny)
 - face problem overfitting or maybe noise in both of model ( psd->LSTM ) and (STFT -> conv2d)
-- Successfully replicate a model using continuous wavelet transform from [this github](https://github.com/Daisybiubiubiu/EEG-Emotion-Recognition), CWT preprocess code and scale selection code also translate from matlab to python   (Jirasak)
+- Successfully replicate a model using continuous wavelet transform from [this github](https://github.com/Daisybiubiubiu/EEG-Emotion-Recognition), CWT preprocess code and scale selection code also translated from matlab to python   (Jirasak)

 st122162 - Jirasak Buranathawornsom
 st122458 - Arnajak Tungchoksongchai